 An employer may not tell other employees that a fellow employee is receiving accommodation under the ADA, and may not disclose medical information about the disabled employee.
 If other employees ask about an accommodation, the employer may point out that personnel issues are confidential, and may refer them to its general workplace policies.

-Each request for reasonable accommodation is separately evaluated to see if it would impose an undue hardship on the employer, based upon the following factors:
+Even if beneficial to the employee, sometimes a requested accommodation may pose an undue burden on an employer.
+When an employer asserts undue burden, each request for reasonable accommodation is separately evaluated to see if it would impose an undue hardship on the employer based upon the following factors:

 The nature and cost of the accommodation needed;